-The proposed actions in this amendment would be expected to affect charter fishing businesses associated with the South Atlantic's snapper grouper, CMP, and dolphin wahoo fisheries, which are not already participating in the Southeast Region Headboat Survey (SRHS).
-A description of the current requirements for participants of the SRHS and a description of the information collected in the survey are provided in Section 3.5.1.1 and in the South Atlantic Headboat Amendment (SAFMC 2013c).
+The proposed actions in this amendment would be expected to affect charter fishing businesses associated with the Gulf reef fish and CMP fisheries, and the South Atlantic's snapper-grouper, CMP, and dolphin-wahoo fisheries, which are not already participating in the SRHS.
+A description of the current requirements for participants of the SRHS and a description of the information collected in the survey are provided in Section 3.5.1.1 and in the Framework Action for Headboat Electronic Reporting Requirements (GMFMC 2013b).
 The proposed actions in this amendment do not pertain to the commercial sector.
 Therefore, a description of the social environment for the commercial sector is not provided.